orbitalchicken/Roadmap/New.md

         http://pasteall.org/pic/show.php?id=109574
         After around 9 minutes of high CPU usage the process reaches 3 GiB virtual memory then crashes, desktop resets and offending process memory drops to 1.5 KiB
-    menu: recent icon is different than in nemo sidebar When you open the calculator instead of saying “Calculator” on the panel, it says “gnome-calculator”.
+    menu: recent icon is different than in nemo sidebar

 MATE Edition - last processed comment: #48
 ------------------------------------------